 I can’t help but laugh at this point.
 I mean, I’ve heard some crazy suggestions from her in the past but this tops them all, quite frankly.

 ‘Audrey, if you’re going to repeat his name again I may hit you.
 It’s not that fascinating to require it to be said three times.
 It’s rather plain if I’m honest.’

 ‘Don’t worry.
 But what’s wrong with Percy though?
-He’s rich, successful, charming, fairly mature and serious, only one year older than you and a perfect match.’
+He’s rich, successful, charming, fairly mature, serious and only one year older than you so a perfect match.’

-I fix my best scowl on my face (apparently it’s not very good and something akin to a chimpanzee being fed a banana which isn’t quite ripe) before tuning into my girl power side (I always imagine myself as some sort of ninja fighter at this point) and attempting to let rip at Verity without feeling too bad.
+I fix my best scowl on my face (apparently it’s not very good and something akin to a chimpanzee being fed a banana which isn’t quite ripe) before tuning into my girl power side and attempting to let rip at Verity without feeling too bad.

 ‘Point number one.
 A woman, or a man for that matter, does not need to have a partner to be content.
 Us singletons are united in our aim of enjoying being single without having people constantly meddle in it and have it messed up and make us tied into a relationship where we are forced to ponder what to buy our other half for Christmas, whether they love us and make an attempt at looking nice.
 We live in the twenty-first century, Verity; I do not need a man.’

 Verity pushes her hair back before staring down at me (she’s only five foot five but can still do it easily) and placing her hands on her hips.
 Verity is going into angry mode then.
 I really should learn Mandarin because when she starts interspersing Chinese swear words in-between normal words in angry mode, it would make understanding what she's saying a lot easier.